subvisual/blog/pages/posts/2015/04-april/53-a-better-reset-for-the-mobile-web.md

 retina_cover:
 tags:
   - development
+intro: "Mobile web applications are expected to work differently from desktop applications.
+They need to feel responsive to the user's touch.
+Having worked on a couple of mobile web applications in the last year, I found that I always start by changing the browser's default appearance and behaviour.
+This article contains my setup to make a mobile web application feel more like a native one."
 ---

 Mobile web applications are expected to work differently from desktop applications.
 They need to feel responsive to the user's touch.
 Having worked on a couple of mobile web applications in the last year, I found that I always start by changing the browser's default appearance and behaviour.
 This article contains my setup to make a mobile web application feel more like a native one.